metfar/dailynews/README.md

       "include_markets": true,
       "include_alerts": true,
       "watchlist": [
-        "Distinguish what was confirmed and what remained uncertain," "Separating structural signals from daytime noise",
+        "Distinguish what was confirmed and what remained uncertain", "Separate structural signals from daytime noise",
-        "Choose 1 or 2 readings to deepen"
+        "Choose 1 or 2 readings to explore more deeply" ]
-      ]
     }
   },